demattosanthony/vowelClassifier/README.md

 # Vowel Classifier
-Portfolio For Computational Physics

-By: Spencer Peters and Anthony Demattos

-### Overview
+## Abstract
-This project uses a convolutional nerual network that is capable of determining what vowel a person says.
-It will transform waveform audio files into mel spectograms which esentially turns it into a computer vision problem rather than audio.
-The model will be trained on one second audio clips collected from various people.
+The goal of this project is to investigate the use of building a deep learning model that is capable of determining what vowel a person says.
+A focus will be put on transforming audio files into a way that allows a model to learn from audio data most efficently and effectively.

+## Building the model

+The vowelClassifier jupyter notebook will take you through my journey of building a model capable of classifying a vowel.

+## Results

+The trained model works with almost 100% accuracy on my voice, you can test the model yourself by using the inference jupyter notebook.
+I suggest recording your own data and retraining the model, about 20 samples per vowel should be more than enough.

 ### Directions